 No one is immune to stress, whether you're an adult or a young child.
 Stress creeps into our lives in so many ways, some of which we can't really control.
 This is often the case when one person's stress rubs off on someone else.
 While it would be easy enough to separate yourself from the person who is stressed out to stop it from affecting you, kids can't do this when it's their parents' stress that's getting to them.

 In a recent study, researchers investigated the connection between parenting stress and child behavior.
 Studying more than 200 children ages 3 to 9 and at different stages of development, their results supposed the fact that parental stress can, in fact, lead to behavioral problems in children.

 These results might not be shocking to you.
-But when thinking about your household, habits that are rubbing your stress onto your kids may be hard for you to recognize.
+But when thinking about your household, habits that are transferring your stress onto your kids may be hard for you to recognize right away.
 So how can you tell if your kids are being affected by your stress?

 Signs of Stress in Children

 Significant changes, like their parents' separation or divorce, can leave kids experiencing stress that is hard to overcome.
 You and your co-parent are the ones going through the divorce, yet in reality, your kids are right there with you experiencing it all in their own way.